ParticulateFlow/testcases-doc/CFD-DEM/TankDrainage/README.md

 ##### Abstract

-The developed solver is based on a coupled Volume of Fluid (VOF) and Discrete Element Method (DEM), similar as described in Sun et al. [[1]](#ref1) and Jing et al. [[2]](#ref2).
-The model is extended to handle n-amount of continuous phases, thus it is not limited to two continuous phases only.
-This testcase simulates the drainage of a stratified water-oil-air system through a dense packed particle bed.
-Atmospheric pressure is set at the top as well as at the outlet, thus the flow is driven by gravity only.
-The images below shows the domain and how such a 4-phase system can look like, as well as the obtained volumetric outflow rate of the individual phases over time.
+This testcase runs with the self-implemented solver cfdemSolverMultiphase.
+It is a coupled VOF (Volume of Fluid) and DEM (Discrete Element Method) model capable of handling n continuous phases, similar to the ones described in [1]](#ref1) and [[2]](#ref2).
+The testcase simulates the drainage of a stratified water-oil-air system through a densely packed particle bed.
+The flow is purely gravity driven, i.e. atmospheric pressure boundary conditions is used at the top as well as at the outlet.
+The left image below shows a snapshot of the simulation and the right image depicts the monitored volumetric outflow rate of the different fluids.

 ![domain](domain.png "Water-oil-air-particle system") ![volFlow](volFlow.png "Volumetric flow rate over time")